imagestream/napalm-imagestream/README.md

 ### The Driver

-All the code should be inside `napalm_skeleton`.
+All the code should be inside `napalm_imagestream`.
 You are free to organize your code as you want, however, there are some parts that have to be done in a certain way:

-* `napalm_skeleton/__init__.py` - That file should import your class driver.
+* `napalm_imagestream/__init__.py` - That file should import your class driver.
 That's what the dynamic importer will expect.
-* `napalm_skeleton/skeleton.py` - Here goes your driver.
+* `napalm_imagestream/imagestream.py` - Here goes your driver.
-* `napalm_skeleton/templates/` - We use this folder to store templates used by the `load_template` method.
+* `napalm_imagestream/templates/` - We use this folder to store templates used by the `load_template` method.
-* `napalm_skeleton/utils/` - For consistency with other repos we recommend putting your additional code here.
+* `napalm_imagestream/utils/` - For consistency with other repos we recommend putting your additional code here.
 Helper functions or anything you want to keep out of the main driver file.
-* `napalm_skeleton/utils/textfsm_templates` - For consistency as well, we recommend keeping your `textfsm` templates here.
+* `napalm_imagestream/utils/textfsm_templates` - For consistency as well, we recommend keeping your `textfsm` templates here.
 We are planning to do some stuff around here so might have some common code that will assume they are there.
 * `MANIFEST.in` - If you need some additional support files that are not code, don't forget to add